 Conditional Probability Formula

-In the conditional probability formula, the numerator of the formula is the joint probability that A and B occur together.
-We need the joint probability in the numerator because we’re interested in the subset of cases where both events happen.
+In the conditional probability formula, the numerator of the ratio is the joint chance that A and B occur together.
+We need the joint likelihood in the numerator because we’re interested in the subset of cases where both events happen.

 The denominator of the conditional probability formula is the likelihood that B occurs.
-We use that value in the denominator because the likelihood of event B defines the total sample space.
+We use that value in the denominator because the chances of event B defines the total sample space.
 Remember, the nature of a conditional probability is that a given event occurs, and the denominator accounts for that occurrence.

 In the conditional probability formula, the numerator is a subset of the denominator.
-Together, the formula gives us the ratio of the probability of both events occurring relative to the likelihood that the given event occurs, which is the conditional probability!
+Together, the formula gives us the ratio of the chances of both events occurring relative to the likelihood that the given event occurs, which is the conditional probability!

 Therefore, if the ratio equals one, event A always occurs when event B has occurred.
 Conversely, when the ratio equals zero, event A never occurs after B happens.
-Usually, the ratio is somewhere between 0 and 1, indicating that A sometimes occurs after B. Hence, we find the probability of A given B!
+For most conditional probability examples, the ratio is somewhere between 0 and 1, indicating that A sometimes occurs after B. Hence, we find the probability of A given B!

-We want to see how the probabilities of carrying an umbrella change depending on whether it is raining or not.
+We want to see how the chances of carrying an umbrella change depending on whether it is raining or not.
 That requires calculating the following two conditional probabilities:

-To find our answers, we’ll use the following two formulas:
+To find our answers, we’ll use the following two conditional probability formulas: